AACSB: Criteria Overview by Table

 Highest Degree, Year Earned

-The degree designated as the Highest Degree Earned from Degrees.
+The degree designated as the Highest Degree Earned from Education/Degrees.

-AACSB Sufficiency is "Participating" in the Yearly Data and the faculty's sufficiency is measured by multiplying the number of official enrollments and the number of credit hours from Scheduled Teaching.
+Only 1 of the 2 columns will contain data for each Faculty based on the AACSB Sufficiency within Yearly Data.
+Faculty's productivity is measured by multiplying the number of official enrollments and the number of credit hours from Scheduled Teaching.

 Normal Professional Responsibilities